cellister/Film-Investment-Analysis-Project/README.md

 # Film Investment Analysis

 This project was completed as the final Phase 2 assessment in the Flatiron School’s Data Science Bootcamp.

+Analysis by Erin Wasserman, February 2024

 # Overview